Marienetta Jirkowsky: Death

 Once in position at the Berlin Wall, they used the stepladder to peer over the inner wall and get a look at the border grounds.
 For three hours that night, the three young people observed the routine at the border while bolstering each other's courage.
 Then they separated the stepladder into two parts, and at about 3:30 AM, they used the front part of the stepladder to climb over the inner wall.
 The larger restaurant ladder was used to get over the next obstacle, a 2.5 meter high signal fence, which the two men overcame without activating the alarm, but when Marienetta followed them, the alarm was triggered.
 The men had already reached the final obstacle, the 3.5-meter-high outer wall on the border with West Berlin, where the bottom part of the stepladder would be used to scale the outer wall.
 Although part of the step ladder had sunk into the ground, Vogt and Wiesner were still able to reach the top of the wall, but then shots were fired at them by East German border guards from a watchtower located 160 meters away.
 Vogt had already jumped down to the West Berlin side, but Wiesner lay down on his stomach on top of the wall because Marienetta, who was standing on the top rung of the ladder, was too short to grasp the wall with her hands.
 Wiesner reached out his hand to her to pull her up.
 Two additional border guards, who had run from their watchtower 230 meters away, also started firing at the fugitives.
-Marienetta had already reached the top of the wall with her hands when she was struck by a bullet and fell off the ladder, while Wiesner fell down on the West Berlin side.
+Marienetta had already reached the top of the wall with her hands when she was struck by a bullet, said "Autsch!" and fell off the ladder, while Wiesner fell down on the West Berlin side.
 A short time later the border guards retrieved Marienetta and provided first aid, then the regiment doctor ordered her to be transported to the nearest hospital in Hennigsdorf, where an emergency operation was performed.
 Marienetta Jirkowsky died at the hospital at 11:30 AM from a gunshot wound through her abdomen.

 On the day of the fatal escape attempt, Marienetta Jirkowsky's father was summoned to the East German police in Fürstenwalde.
 At first all he learned there was that his daughter had been arrested at the border to West Berlin, and was not informed that she had been killed, until two days later.
 The family was not allowed to publish an obituary.
-Spreenhagen, the 18-year old woman's hometown, was virtually sealed off by Stasi agents when the urn containing her ashes was buried in the town's cemetery.
+Spreenhagen, the 18-year-old woman's hometown, was virtually sealed off by Stasi agents when the urn containing her ashes was buried in the town's cemetery.
 The funeral was attended by her immediate family on 14 December 1980.